 \section{Proof of Objective Function Equivalence}

 \primelemma* \begin{proof} We first rewrite the compound objective as follows.

 By the linearity of the expectation,~\eqref{eq:objective_compound_app} becomes

-Note here that the entropy of a categorical distribution of the intents $\mathcal{H}(\boldsymbol\omega_k)$ is independent to the actions, and thus the expectation over the action can be omited.
+Note here that the entropy of a categorical distribution of the weights $\mathcal{H}(\boldsymbol\omega_k)$ is independent to the actions, and thus the expectation over the action can be omited.
 From Definition~\ref{def:reward},~\eqref{eq:underlined} now becomes

 \end{proof}